Positroids are 3-colorable: Preliminaries

 The following provides an example of a \reflectbox{L}-diagram and a \reflectbox{L}-graph.

-According to \cite{postnikov}, the following definition of positroids is equivalent to all of the definitions of positroids found there. \begin{defn}[Positroids] Let $B$ be the set of sinks of a \reflectbox{L}-graph, that is the set of external vertices labeling vertical edges of the lattice path and let $L$ be the set of all external vertices (sources and sinks of the \reflectbox{L}-graph).
-Let $\mathcal{P}\subseteq$ $L \choose r$ consist of $B$ together with all sets $I \in $ $L \choose r$ such that there exists a linking from $I \backslash B$ to $B \backslash I$ in the \reflectbox{L}-graph.
-This collection of subsets is a \emph{positroid}.
-All positroids may be realized uniquely in this way. \end{defn}
+According to \cite{postnikov}, the following definition of positroids is equivalent to all of the definitions of positroids found there.
+We recommend to the reader the work of Ardila et al. \cite{ardila} for a better understanding of positroids. \begin{defn}[Positroids] Let $\Gamma$ be a \reflectbox{L}-graph and let $B$ be the set of sinks, that is the set of external vertices labeling vertical edges of the lattice path, let $|B|=r$.
+We define the collection $\mathcal{I}$ of independent sets of the positroid $\mathcal{P}(\Gamma)$ to be all sets $I \in $ $[n] \choose k$ where $k \leq r$, such that there exists $k$ pairwise vertex-disjoint paths from $I$ to $B$ in $\Gamma$.
+Note that if $x \in I \cap B$ then $x$ is the trivial path from $I$ to $B$ and therefore every element of $B$ is an independent set on its own.
+A matroid $M=([n],\mathcal{I})$ is a positroid if there is a \reflectbox{L}-graph $\Gamma$ such that $M \cong \mathcal{P}(\Gamma)$.
+The rank of the positroid $r(\mathcal{P})$ is $r$ where $r$ is the maximum size of an independent set in the positroid, which is equal to the number of sinks. \end{defn}